DiogoValdrez/project_c/README.md

 # C_Project
-Project made for the UC Programação(1st year 2nd semester, MEEC)
+Project made by DiogoValdrez

+For more info contact me in Discord: Duz#8881